 What is the best time of year to visit Reno?

-Similar to Las Vegas, it is known for its casinos but because it is close to Lake Tahoe and many other ski resorts, it is also an ideal destination for outdoor recreation with the number of parks, lakes, and mountains.
+Similar to Las Vegas, Reno is known for its casinos.
+However, its proximity to Lake Tahoe and numerous ski resorts makes it an ideal destination for outdoor recreation, with numerous parks, lakes, and mountains.
+If you have a passion for the great outdoors, you’ll find that a stopover in Reno is worth your time.

 - Best Holiday Destinations for Couples